mborus/requirements-txt/readme.md

-# Python Jupyterlab, Geopython and friends "requirements.txt" for Windows 10 and/or WSL2 #
+# Python Jupyterlab, Geopython and friends "requirements.txt" for Windows 10/11 and/or WSL2 #

 This repo allows you to quickly setup a Jupyterlab with Geopandas environment on Windows from a requirements.txt file with pip.
 It also installs a bunch of other things, from well known modules like pytest and FastAPI to underexposed gems like ftfy, glom or tqdm - mainly everything I need to have with me to setup a Python environment offline.

 👉 This repo is mostly meant for my own use, your milage may vary

-👉 This repo should work on Windows 11, but I currently have no Windows 11 machine to test.
+👉 This repo should work on Windows 11.
+It was successfully tested one, but I currently have no own Windows 11 machine.
+If you run into problems, please open an issue.

 👉 Main reason why this exists: pip includes a download feature which allows convenient installations from a USB drive with no internet present